Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • The applicant applied for an appropriate entry permission to Ireland before they arrived in the country.

-If you are coming to Ireland as a Paid Researcher or Locum Doctor to wok in a general practice, the hospital sector, or primary care sector, this route is the best for you.
+If you are coming to Ireland for more than 90 days as a Paid Researcher or Locum Doctor to work in a general practice, the hospital sector, or primary care sector, this route is the best for you.

 If you want to come to Ireland to complete an internship, you have to submit your application from your country or the country where you are a resident.

-First, regardless of whether you are applying via the Internship Employment Permit route or the Atypical Working Scheme route, you need to submit your visa application online.
+First, regardless of whether you are applying via the Internship Employment Permit route or the Atypical Working Scheme route, you need to submit your visa application online via AVATS.
 After you submit the application you will be given instructions explaining where to send your documents.

 Then, you have to send your passport, valid for at least six months past your planned stay in Ireland, as well as other documents proving your eligibility for the Visa for processing.
 You have to send them to the office displayed on your visa application summary sheet.